CD Mirandés: 21st century

 Mirandés returned to the third division in the 2008–09 campaign, following two seasons in which the club finished the regular season top of the table only to fall short in the playoffs.
 In the decisive match, the team won against Jerez Industrial 3–2 at home (4–2 on aggregate).

 In 2011–12, Mirandés started the league with a run of 833 minutes without conceding a goal, eventually losing its first match in the 18th game.
 In the season's domestic cup, the club reached the semi-finals – becoming the first third-tier team to make it to that stage since Figueres in the 2001–02 edition – after disposing of top level sides Villarreal, Racing Santander, and Espanyol, falling to Athletic Bilbao.
 At the end of that season, the team was promoted to Segunda División for the first time ever, after defeating Atlético Baleares in the playoffs.
 In the 2012–13 season, they managed to remain in Segunda División by finishing 15th out of 22 teams.
 There was another credible cup run in 2015–16, Mirandés eliminating top-division opponents Málaga and Deportivo La Coruña before losing to Sevilla in the quarter-finals.

 At the end of the 2016–17 season, Mirandés was relegated after spending five years in the second division.
-On 28 March 2019, Mirandés won the season's Copa Federación after beating Cornellà in the final.
+On 28 March 2019, Mirandés won that season's Copa Federación after beating Cornellà in the final.
 In the 2018–19 season, the club finished 3rd in Segunda División B, Group 2 and again was promoted to the Segunda División in the playoffs, coincidentally overcoming Atlético Baleares once more.

 On 5 February 2020, Mirandés beat Villarreal 4–2 to reach the semi-finals of the 2019–20 Copa del Rey, also defeating two other La Liga teams Celta Vigo and Sevilla; their run was ended by eventual winners Real Sociedad.
+The club subsequently became known for their signing policy, consisting mainly of young players on loan.

+Mirandés finished fourth in the 2024–25 season and reached the promotion playoff final against Real Oviedo.
+They secured a 1–0 victory at home but missed out on promotion to La Liga after a 3–1 defeat away in the second leg, which went into extra time.